David Alvarez (actor)

 David Alvarez (born May 11, 1994) is a Canadian dancer and actor, best known for being one of the original Billys in the Broadway production of Billy Elliot the Musical and becoming one of the youngest winners of the Tony Award for Best Actor in a Musical.
 He trained as a dancer with American Ballet Theatre and plays Bernardo in Steven Spielberg's 2021 film version of West Side Story.

 Early life and education

 Alvarez was born David Alvarez-Gonzalez in Montreal, Quebec, to Cuban parents.
-His father, David Alvarez-Carbonell, is a professor of biology and chemistry, while his mother, Yanek, is an actress and director of theater.
+His father, David Alvarez-Carbonell, is a professor of biology and chemistry, while his mother, Yanek Gonzalez, is an actress and director of theater.
 His first languages were French and Spanish.
 He moved to San Diego, California, with his family when his father took a job at The Scripps Research Institute.

 Alvarez began taking classical ballet more seriously at the California Ballet.
 In 2005, Alvarez received a full merit scholarship to the Jacqueline Kennedy Onassis School at the American Ballet Theatre (ABT), and his family relocated to New York City.
 While at ABT, Alvarez danced feature roles in The Nutcracker at the Kennedy Center Opera House and The Sleeping Beauty at the Metropolitan Opera House.
 He continued his ballet training at ABT until 2012.